-According to the World Health Organization (WHO) more than 3.4 million people die each year from waterborne diseases, most of whom are young children.
-In addition, it is estimated that around 50% of the population in developing countries is suffering from a water-related disease.
+According to the World Health Organization (WHO), more than 3.4 million people die each year from waterborne diseases, most of whom are young children.
+In addition, it is estimated that around 50% of the population in developing countries is suffering from some water-related disease or the other.

-Microbiological testing procedure uses samples of water and from these samples determines the concentration of bacteria.
+The microbiological testing procedures use samples of water and from these samples, it determines the concentration of bacteria.
 It is then possible to draw inferences about the suitability of water for use from these concentrations.
-This process is used, for example, to routinely confirm that water is safe for human consumption or that bathing and recreational waters are safe to use.
+This process is used, for example, to routinely confirm that water is safe for human consumption or to ensure that bathing and recreational waters are safe to use.

 It is customary to report the results of the multiple fermentation tube test for coliforms as a most probable number (MPN) index.
 This is an index of the number of coliform bacteria that, more probably than any other number, would give the results shown by the test.

-Every year, the country loses huge human resource due to food borne illness which can be prevented by ensuring the impeccable standards are being adhered to during food handling and preparation.
+Every year, the country loses faces loss of human lives, due to foodborne illness which can be prevented by ensuring that impeccable standards are being adhered to during food handling and preparation.
 However, this is not the case in India as here concern for food hygiene is seldom addressed.
-In the developed west we have two major outbreaks of E.coli 0157 resulting in 17 deaths in Scotland and 1 death in Wales.
+In the developed west we have had two major outbreaks of E.coli 0157 resulting in 17 deaths in Scotland and 1 death in Wales.

 Maintaining cleanliness and minimizing cross-contamination is a fundamental pre-requisite and critical control point of any food safety program and the principles of HACCP require effective monitoring systems.
 The visual assessment of cleanliness is unscientific, subjective, unreliable and of questionable value.
 Simple rapid methods for assessing cleanliness are available and are used by both food processors and inspectors.

-It is accepted that rapid testing methods that detect food product residues on product contact surfaces provide for a direct, objective and relevant measurement of cleaning efficiency, hygiene, monitoring systems mean instant corrective action can be taken to avoid potential compromises to food quality, food safety and also to minimize the risk of food poisoning.
+It is accepted that rapid testing methods that detect food product residues on product contact surfaces provide for a direct, objective and relevant measurement of cleaning efficiency, hygiene, monitoring systems, meaning instant corrective action can be taken to avoid potential compromises to food quality, food safety and also to minimize the risk of food poisoning.